mongodb/specifications/source/retryable-writes/retryable-writes.rst

 .. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

-If the driver cannot select a server for the retry attempt or the selected server does not support retryable writes (e.g. mixed-version cluster), retrying is not possible and drivers MUST raise the original retryable error.
+If the driver cannot select a server for the retry attempt or the selected server does not support retryable writes, retrying is not possible and drivers MUST raise the original retryable error.
 In both cases, the caller is able to infer that an attempt was made.

 If the retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_).
 If an error would not allow the caller